Is a Dal the right dog for you?

 Care

-• They should be fed twice a day (breakfast and dinner) with high-quality wet & dry dog food mixed with water (preferably that doesn’t contain corn, soy, wheat or organ meats); and if they are stone-formers they may require a prescription diet (see below).
+- They should be fed twice a day (breakfast and dinner) with a high-quality, low purine, wet or dry dog food mixed with water (preferably that doesn’t contain corn, soy, wheat, or organ meats); and if they are stone-formers they may require a prescription diet (see below).

 Medical Conditions